pinecone-io/contextual-webinar-rag/README.md

 Ever wanted to ask questions over your video data, such as Youtube, Zoom webinars, recorded meetings, etc?
 This application aims to create a RAG chatbot over these content using contextual retrieval and Pinecone, AWS, and Claude.

-This branch contains the **Streamlit Web App** version of the implementation.
+This branch contains the **Demo Streamlit Web App** version of the implementation.
 This allows you to run a local web app to interact with the RAG chatbot, and uses a makefile to make the data preprocessing smoother.
+And, this version already has a sample video in the repo, so you can get started preprocessing and embedding.

 Please read the following section to ensure you have the appropriate prerequisites before proceeding.

 If you'd rather work in Sagemaker Notebook, use the webinar-notebook branch above!
+If you'd rather make your own video dataset, use the main branch above!
 ## Before you Begin

 This repo presents the RAG solution in two ways: one using scripting and makefiles, to create a Streamlit application, and another using a notebook intended for use on Sagemaker.